 This morning I noticed an apartment makeover in my Facbook feed.
-I shot Therese and Oskar-Ture’s wedding outside Stockholm last year, you can see it here if you want.
+I shot Therese and Oskar-Ture’s wedding outside Stockholm a few years ago.
 As I scrolled through the images of their amazing apartment, I noticed the prints on their living room wall and my heart skipped a beat.
 In their perfect home, on their perfect wall, I saw first one, then two of my photos.
 Images we created together last summer in Stockholm.
 And you know what?
 It made me proud and very happy.
 It’s not very often as a photographer I get to see my images “after they grow up”.
 They leave my computer on a DVD or USB drive, but after that they’re gone.
 Many of my couples order one of my books too, so sometimes I get to see my images printed which is the way i love seeing them.

 There’s something magical about a printed image.
 When I grew up my mother made albums from our holiday snaps and sometimes when I’m home, I go through them.
 Those images from my childhood are worth more to me than any jpeg on my many hard drives.
 Crappy snaps with date stamps of me and my cousins playing dress up in our summer house on Gotland bring me right back there and I cherish those photos immensely.